-This is the most valuable technique to create an app idea from it.
+This is the most valuable technique to build a mobile application idea from it.
 Why?
 Because if you solve a problem that you are facing in your life, most probably the users of the app might have the same problem as your!
 So this can be a reason that your app will be successful!
 The simplest ideas produce the greatest results!
 These simple ideas rarely come out of a brainstorm for app ideas.

 If the problem can be solved with an app, that’s a really good reason to create one!

-Write down any of these ideas even if you know an app already exists to solve this problem because as you’ll see in the next step, there may be an opportunity to make a better app than what currently exists.
+Write down any of these ideas even if you know a mobile app already exists to solve this problem because as you’ll see in the next step, there may be an opportunity to make a better app than what currently exists.

 Technique #3: Improve an existing app

 Have you ever used an app and thought, “It would be so much better if this could have this feature in it?”
 That’s really a good potential app idea!
 There’s always room for improvement so if you thought that an app was lacking a useful feature, chances are that you weren’t the only one to think that.